Why your small retail or wholesale business needs cyber protection

 Bring Your Own Device (BYOD) policy

-Do you or your employees ever work on their personal devices – smartphones, tablets, or laptops – at home or in the office?
-If they do, it can seriously compromise your business’s security.
+Do you or your employees ever work on personal devices – smartphones, tablets, or laptops – at home, on the shop floor, or in the back office?
+If they do, it can seriously compromise your business’ security.

 Working from home

-Working from home and remote working are now part of everyday working life.
-But even though most small businesses are well used to the idea, their cybersecurity – and employees’ awareness of the risks – may not have caught up.
+Remote working is becoming more common across retail and wholesale operations, especially for staff managing online stores, marketing, or inventory systems from home.
+But even though most small businesses are used to the idea, their cybersecurity – and employees’ awareness of the risks – may not have caught up.
 So working away from the office can make even dedicated business devices more vulnerable to cyber threats.

 For example, used at home, those devices may be shared with non-authorised people, such as family members who may access less than safe websites, introducing ransomware or viruses onto the machine.
 Legitimate business information and data may be accessed through unsafe networks – such as public wi-fi.
 And dangerous emails received out of the office may avoid spam filters or be opened inadvertently – compromising sensitive business information and exposing your business to risk.